rodneyshupe/Cookbook/Recipes/Salads.rst

 #.
 Heat a skillet, add sesame oil.
 Season prawns in a bowl with sambel, salt, and pepper.
 Sear prawns for approx. 2 minutes or until the prawns have turned colour and firmed up.
 #.
 Add white wine, lemon juice, and reduce for 1 minute.
 Put aside to cool.
 #.
-In a large bowl place Mache` lettuce, onions, nuts, tomatoes, yellow peppers, mangoes, and Thai basil.
+In a large bowl place Mache' lettuce, onions, nuts, tomatoes, yellow peppers, mangoes, and Thai basil.
 Season.
 #.
 In a small bowl add lime juice, olive oil, and red wine vinegar, whisk.
 #.
 Slowly drizzle vinaigrette into salad, toss gently.
 #.
 Portion onto 4 plates and arrange chilli prawns around salad.